Thinking of Travelling the Baltics? Here’s a Sample Baltic Itinerary!

 Best Time to Visit the Baltics

 Realistically, the best time to visit the Baltic countries depends on the type of travel you like to do.
 It will also depend on the types of activities you want to.
-Eric visited in the winter and while it was much colder, there was still lots to do and explore with fewer people around.
-He wouldn’t have been able to go bobsledding in Latvia (see below) if it was summertime!
+Eric visited in the winter and while it was much colder, there was still lots to do and explore.
+Another perk was that there were fewer people around.
+Also, he wouldn’t have been able to go bobsledding in Latvia (see below) if it was summertime!
+There’s a reason a few of the Baltic capitals made the list of our favourite cities in Europe to visit in the winter.

 Summertime means that the national parks in Estonia are full of hikers and wildlife.
 Summertime also means that the beaches along the Baltic Sea (like in Klaipėda, Lithuania) are going to be full of sun-seekers.
 Day trips to Trakai Castle in the summer mean beautiful lakes and water activities.
 The winter means walking on the lake and enjoying the cold but peaceful atmosphere.
 See – there is no easy answer!